basho/machi/doc/README.md

 > of file updates to all replica servers in a Machi cluster.
 Chain
 > Replication is a variation of primary/backup replication where the
 > order of updates between the primary server and each of the backup
-> servers is strictly ordered into a single ``chain''.
+> servers is strictly ordered into a single "chain".
 Management of
-> Chain Replication's metadata, e.g., ``What is the current order of
+> Chain Replication's metadata, e.g., "What is the current order of
-> servers in the chain?'', remains an open research problem.
+> servers in the chain?", remains an open research problem.
 The
 > current state of the art for Chain Replication metadata management
 > relies on an external oracle (e.g., ZooKeeper) or the Elastic
 > Replication algorithm.